The Projects and Construction Review: Philippines

 Typically, funders and lenders require a variety of security and collateral to protect them from defaulting borrowers, such as real estate mortgages, chattel mortgages (for personal property), pledges or guarantees.

 For certain types of collateral, such as mortgages or pledges, registration with relevant government authorities is required to bind third parties.
 For instance, real estate mortgages must be registered on the Registry of Deeds where the property is located.
 In other instances, the law automatically creates a lien in favour of those involved in the construction or repair of the building.
-Article 2242 of the Civil Code, for example, grants preferential rights to labourers, architects, engineers and contractors regarding specific immovable property and real rights of the debtor, and this preferred lien constitutes an encumbrance on the immovable or real right.16
+Article 2242 of the Civil Code, for example, grants preferential rights to labourers, architects, engineers and contractors regarding specific immovable property and real rights of the debtor, and this preferred lien constitutes an encumbrance on the immovable or real right.26

 Bonds and insurance

-For construction projects, standard provisions typically include defects liability period, defects notification period, imposition of retention money and the requirement of performance bonds.
+For construction projects, standard contractual provisions typically include a defects liability period, a defects notification period, the imposition of retention money and the requirement of performance bonds.
 Moreover, Philippine law requires contractors to secure workmen's compensation insurance and public liability insurance.
 In addition to the legal requirements, principals commonly require contractors to secure an all-risk insurance policy and bank guarantees as additional forms of mitigation of risk.
 If a contractor constitutes a joint venture, consortium or other unincorporated grouping of two or more persons, the principal may require joint and solidary liability for the performance of the project.

 Enforcement of security and bankruptcy proceedings